remotesensorDJB/uas_mission_operations/PITCHME.md

 ---
 #### Misson Plan Design
 ##### Drone and Camera Type
-The type of drone and sensor used will define the resolution (GSD) of resultant imagery.
-The sensor's field of view, lens focal length, and sensor resolution all contribute to the calculated GSD  at a given altitude.
+@css[font-size: 0.6em](The type of sensor used will define the resolution (GSD) of resultant imagery.
+The sensor's area, resolution, and lens focal length, all contribute to the calculated GSD at a given altitude.)

 <iframe class="stretch" data-src="https://www.propelleraero.com/gsd-calculator/"></iframe>
 +++